-The 22nd edition of the Ride of the Falling Leaves is set to take place on Sunday 6th October 2019.
-Here is the link to enter the ride on RiderHQ
+The 22nd edition of the Ride of the Falling Leaves took place as planned on Sunday 6th October 2019.
+Well done to everyone who braved the early-morning downpours and came along to ride – and profited from a beautiful sunny day in the end!
+Here is a link to all the chip times.

-There will be a choice of long (105km) and short (70km) routes, both fully signposted, starting from Herne Hill Velodrome and ending at the Dulwich Sports Club just around the corner from the historic cycling track.
+There was a choice of long (105km) and short (70km) routes, both fully signposted, starting from Herne Hill Velodrome and ending at the Dulwich Sports Club just around the corner from the historic cycling track.

 The routes trickle out through south London via Dulwich, Crystal Palace, Beckenham and West Wickham where the lanes begin: Beddlestead leading to Slines Oak and Woldingham.
 On leaving Woldingham, just past the golf course the routes split, the short ride taking a fairly direct route to the feed station which will be hosted this year by The Velo Barn just north of Westerham.
 The long route descends Tandridge Hill (care!) and then cruises on along the flatlands to Edenbridge.
 It becomes more undulating through Markbeech and Bough Beech before the more testing climbs begin: first a taster of Toys, then up Horns and past Churchill’s Chartwell home before resting briefly and getting fed and watered at The Velo Barn, just beyond Westerham.
 Homeward bound now taking in some beautiful views of the Downs along Pilgrims Way and then up Sundridge Hill, along Cudham Lane and up to Downe.
 A few short big-ring climbs left but the trend now is generally downhill to West Wickham to then retrace the route out to return via Crystal Palace to Dulwich.